TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-availability-errorwhileconnectingtotheserver.md

 * **Is the connection failure persistent?**<br>
 [Troubleshoot persistent errors](https://docs.microsoft.com/azure/mysql/howto-troubleshoot-common-connection-issues#troubleshoot-persistent-errors)

    Possible reasons include: incorrect firewall configuration, an incorrect connection string, an incorrect VNet configuration, missing permissions for the user that is trying to connect, and others.
-Work through the recommended steps to ensure you are not hitting a misconfiguration problem.
-[Setup alerts when your Azure Database for MySQL server is not accessible](https://techcommunity.microsoft.com/t5/azure-database-for-mysql/get-alerted-when-your-azure-database-for-mysql-server-is-not/ba-p/1996368).
+Work through the **Recommended Steps** to ensure you are not having a misconfiguration problem.
+[Set up alerts when your Azure Database for MySQL server is not accessible](https://techcommunity.microsoft.com/t5/azure-database-for-mysql/get-alerted-when-your-azure-database-for-mysql-server-is-not/ba-p/1996368).

 ## **Recommended Steps**